chainaccelerator/contribox-client-multisign/README.md

 ## API call

-## new_wallet
+## init

 ### Inputs

-1. string `entropy`: 32 or 64B of entropy provided by the system.
+1. None

 ### Outputs

-1. string `xpub`: a base 58 encoded version of the extended public key that can be used by other users to compute new addresses on behald of others.
-2. string `xprv`: a hex encoded version of the AES encrypted extended private key.
-It must be stored in the permanent storage of the browser, and only the user should be able to decrypt it.
-3. string `master_blinding_key`: a hex encoded version of the AES encrypted master blinding key, which allow to blind and unblind all the user's output.
-It must be stored in the browser permanent storage.
-For security reason, maybe we should share a clear version with trusted entities to prevent user being unable to unblind his own outputs if he loses this.
-4. (optional) string `mnemonic`: a 12 or 24 words phrase that can be written down and used as an optional backup system to restore lost `xprv` and `master_blinding_key`
+1. number `success`: if `0`, libwally is ready to go, any other value means something went wrong and none other calls can be made.

+## newWallet

+### Inputs

+1. string `userPassword`: password chosen by the user.

+### Outputs

+1. string `encryptedWallet`: a base58 encoded string that contains the following data encrypted with AES:
+    * `xprv`: the private extended key.
+    * `mnemonic` (or seed words): 12 (or 24) words that allow user to restore his wallet, including the private keys and blinding keys.
+    * `masterBlindingKey`: the 64B key used to blind and unblind user's transactions.

 ### Description

-`new_wallet` is the first API call that must be made, since it generates all the cryptographic material we need for the subsequent steps.
+`newWallet` is the first API call that must be made, since it generates all the cryptographic material we need for the subsequent steps.

-It takes the given entropy and uses it to generate a seed (a `mnemonic` is basically a human-readable version of this), and from this seed an extended private key.
+It generates a seed (a `mnemonic` is basically a human-readable version of this), and from this seed an extended private key.

 From this key it is possible to derivate a virtually unlimited number of new key pairs.